open-feature/ofep/009-OFEP-add-dispose.md

 dispose(): Promise<void>
 ```

-The function can be called by the the `API` instance when it requests the resources need to be disposed off, for this reason,
+The function can be called by the the `API` instance when it requests the resources that need to be disposed off, for this reason,
 the global API needs to be enhanced to also have the `dispose`-function:

 ```typescript